Yapeal/yapeal-ng/docs/ConfiguringYapeal.md

 header Yapeal-ng will use while connecting to the Eve API servers.
-There is also one to change between the live server and the test server which can be useful during testing when you want a little less variable data source that what the live server provides.
+There is also one to change between the live server and the test server which can be useful during testing when you want a little less variable data source than what the live server provides.

 ## Command Line Tools

-Originally the command line tools did just additional jobs outside of Yapeal-ng's normal operations but as time has got on they have grown both in complexity and numbers and are now more directly involved with the addition of `yc Yapeal:AutoMagic` to replace the older
+Originally the command line tools just did additional jobs outside of Yapeal-ng's normal operations but as time has got on they have grown both in complexity and numbers and are now more directly involved with the addition of `yc Yapeal:AutoMagic` to replace the older